TedTimbrell/muni-mcp/README.md

 ### Installation

-Download your system's binary from the latest release [here](https://github.com/TedTimbrell/muni-mcp/releases) or, if you don't trust a random asshole on the internet, build the binary from source [below](#building-from-source).
+This project is written in Go, so the MCP server is just a simple binary file.
+Download your system's compatible binary from the latest release [here](https://github.com/TedTimbrell/muni-mcp/releases) or, if you don't trust a random asshole on the internet, build the binary from source [below](#building-from-source).